Author: admin

 -

-Disclaimer: This is general health information only and is not a substitute for advice from your GP or dermatologist.
-1. What is psoriasis?
-Psoriasis is a chronic autoimmune skin condition that causes red, scaly, itchy patches on the skin.
-It occurs when the skin cells grow too quickly, building up on the surface.
-Common areas…
+Disclaimer: This is general health information only and is not a substitute for advice from your GP or healthcare professional.
+1. What is osteoporosis?
+Osteoporosis is a condition where bones become weak and fragile, making them more likely to fracture even after minor falls or injuries.
+2. What causes osteoporosis?
+It occurs when bone loss…

 -